derbenoo/mailhog-awesome/README.md

 Based on the [mailhog](https://www.npmjs.com/package/mailhog) package.

 - Inbox system for isolated testing (needed to run tests in parallel)
 - Built-in retry logic for email retrieval
 - Full TypeScript typings

+# Known Issues

+- BCC is not working
+- Not optimized for performance on large sets of emails